infratron-io/dotfiles/README.md

 ---

-## Documentation
+## 📚 Documentation

 **If you followed the steps above so far, you already finished installing the dotfiles.
-Have fun!**
+Have fun!** 🎉

 The below information is more for reference purposes.

-### Convenience script
+### ⚙️ Convenience script

-The [getting started](#getting-started) step used the [convenience script](./scripts/install_dotfiles.sh) to install this dotfiles.
+The [getting started](#-getting-started) step used the [convenience script](./scripts/install_dotfiles.sh) to install this dotfiles.
 There are some extra options that you can use to tweak the installation if you need.

 It supports some environment variables: